UltimaOmega474/BigComBoy/README.md

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

 See LICENSE.txt for the full GPLv3 License.

+Big ComBoy also uses a number of third party libraries, see THIRD-PARTY.txt for more info.